Upperdog/clean-image-filenames/readme.md

 ## Features

-* Can be used for all file types, only image file types, or only specific file types
+* Can be used for all file types, not only images
-* Is multisite compatible
+* Multisite compatible
 * Works with custom upload_dir setups
 * Doesn't alter your database or uploads settings
+* Gutenberg ready

 ## Plugin filter for developers